cysouw/diathesis/text/c01_introduction.md

 Finally, the *lehren/helfen + Infinitiv* diathesis [@next], see [@sec:infinitive-lehren], is a novative in which the role of the new subject is more of an assistant than a real causative.
 Therefor it is called here an ~~assistive~~ novative.
 Note that both *lehren* and *helfen* can also be used with *zu + Infinitiv*, but then the constructions are not coherent, so those constructions are not included among the diatheses.

 ::: ex
-~~ Assistive novative [Ø › SBJ › OBJ]~~
+~~Assistive novative [Ø › SBJ › OBJ]~~

 a.
 Der Sohn faltet die Wäsche.
 b.
 Der Vater lehrt seinen Sohn die Wäsche falten.
 :::

+All other promotions are rare.
 A ~~reversed passive [ADJ › SBJ › OBJ]~~ demotes the subject to object and at the same time promotes a new subject from an erstwhile adjunct role.
 An example in German is the diathesis from *erben* 'to inherit' to *enterben* 'to disinherit' [@next a,b], see [@sec:preverb-inverted-passive-accusative-loss].
 This is semantically very close to a causative ~~[Ø › SBJ › OBJ]~~, in which the newly introduced causer can sometimes be expressed as an adjunct [@next c,d].
 This affinity between a reversed passive and a causative is reminiscent of the affinity between a passive and an anticausative.
 In both pairs, the difference amounts to a switch between the closely related macro-role of an optional adjunct ~~(ADJ)~~ and being completely unexpressed ~~(Ø)~~.

 ::: ex
 ~~Reversed passive [ADJ › SBJ › OBJ]~~